jlesage/docker-baseimage/README.md

 ### Logrotate

-The baseimage integrates `logrotate`, an utility used to rotate and compress log files.
-This tool runs automatically once a day via a service.
-The service is automatically disabled when no log files are configured.
+The baseimage includes `logrotate`, a utility for rotating and compressing log files, which runs daily via a service.
+The service is disabled if no log files are configured.

-To enable the rotation/compression of a log file, a configuration file needs to be added to the `/etc/cont-logrotate.d` directory inside the container.
-This configuration defines how to handle this specific log file.
+To enable rotation for a log file, add a configuration file to `/etc/cont-logrotate.d` within the container.
+This configuration defines how to handle the log file.

-Here is a simple example of a configuration defined at `/etc/cont-logrotate.d/myapp`:
+Example configuration at `/etc/cont-logrotate.d/myapp`:

 ```
 /config/log/myapp.log {